super-tomcat/desktop-/README.md

 # desktop++
 Put Emacs Desktop+ package on a menu for quicker access

+I have got more to add to this, so bear with me :-)

 This is a small enhancement to the emacs DESKTOP+ PACKAGE.. https://github.com/ffevotte/desktop-plus

 Desktop+ is easier to use than the Builtin Desktop (which this still needs).